 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Design > Package > Model Wizard' option. - 3.
-In the Model Wizard, select the 'Enterprise Architecture > TOGAF' Perspective and the required FEAF Pattern. - 4.
-Click on the Create Model(s) button.
+Select the ribbon option 'Design > Package > Model Builder'. - 3.
+In the Model Builder dialog, select the 'Enterprise Architecture > TOGAF' Perspective and the required FEAF Pattern. - 4.
+Click on the Create Model button.